slidevjs/slidev/docs/guide/syntax.md

 ## Icons

-Slidev allows you to have access to almost all the popular open-source iconsets **directly** in your markdown after installing the corresponding package.
+Slidev allows you to have access to almost all the popular open-source icon sets **directly** in your markdown after installing the corresponding package.
 Powered by [`unplugin-icons`](https://github.com/antfu/unplugin-icons) and [Iconify](https://iconify.design/).

 The naming follows [Iconify](https://iconify.design/)'s conversion `{collection-name}-{icon-name}`.
 For example: